Therapy First

-Therapy First, also known as GETA, is an organization that advocates gender exploratory therapy, a form of conversion therapy.
+Therapy First, formerly known as GETA, is an organization that advocates gender exploratory therapy, a form of conversion therapy.
 Originally named the Gender Exploratory Therapy Association, Therapy First was established in 2021 by the Society for Evidence-Based Gender Medicine (SEGM) and Genspect.

 History

 GETA was formed in June 2021 by four members of the Society for Evidence-Based Gender Medicine, Sasha Ayad, Roberto D'Angelo, Stella O'Malley, and Lisa Marchiano, as well as Genspect advisor Joseph Burgo.
 All of GETA's key people are advisors to the gender-critical organization Genspect.
 The Southern Poverty Law Center described Genspect, SEGM, and GETA as the strongest triad within the "anti-LGBT pseudoscience network", sharing over two dozen personnel connections.

 Board member Dwight Panozzo is a therapist who maintains a private practice in New Jersey and teaches at the New York University Silver School of Social Work, where a student stated he discussed his practice while teaching.
-In 2021, he stated hatred towards the trans community "really needs our focus at this point", but in 2024 told the website "Beyond Trans" that stated that" I also once believed that trans was a thing to be protected and never questioned.
+In 2021, he stated hatred towards the trans community "really needs our focus at this point", but in 2024 told the website "Beyond Trans" that stated that "I also once believed that trans was a thing to be protected and never questioned.
 In my own case it was a matter of respect and being a gay male ally, I have learned so much more since those days."
 He has also referenced the anti-trans conspiracy theory that transgender women are motivated to transition by autogynephilia, the thought of being sexually attracted to the idea of themselves as women.

 In 2022, GETA published a guide on gender exploratory therapy.
 After the World Professional Association for Transgender Health (WPATH) published the 8th edition of its Standards of Care, Burgo launched an initiative called "Beyond WPATH", calling WPATH discredited and stating the signatories, including representatives from GETA, Transgender Trend, the American College of Pediatricians, and Moms for Liberty, were opposed to "the affirmative approach".

 In June 2022, U.S. president Joe Biden released an executive order calling for the elimination of conversion therapy for LGBTQ2S+ youth.
 Shortly afterwards, Lisa Marchiano spoke to The Economist opposing the order two weeks later, stating a conversion therapy ban could cause a "chilling effect" on her organization.
 In September 2022, GETA members submitted a comment opposing the U.S. Department of Education guidance protecting gender identity under Title IX, arguing it would lead to mandatory social transitioning of children without parental consent.
 In 2023, members filed a petition with the Food and Drug Administration calling on them to end prescriptions of puberty blockers to trans children.

 In late 2023, GETA officially changed its name to Therapy First.
 A source close to the organization told Washington Square News that the name change was due to negative press they had received.